romrawinjp/romrawinjp.github.io/content/cv.md

 ---

 Before getting serious here.
 This is the best time of the year to visit my page because we are during Loy Krathong (lantern) festival!
 The moon is incredibly beautiful.
+So don't forget to look up!

 `Nov 25, 2023` This is me these days.
 <img src="/images/artworks/comic_loykrathong.jpg" alt= "comic-lkt">